zalo/filament/tools/beamsplitter/README.md

   `UTILS_PUBLIC` and `UTILS_DEPRECATED`).
 - Comments are removed by the lexer and are generally not part of the resulting AST.
 However the lexer proffers a mapping from line numbers to comments to allow for docstring extraction.
-- The grammar makes a special case for comments that contain `@{` or `@}`, these are part of the AST to make it easy to emit them in the target language.
 - Emitter flags in the form `%codegen_foo%` are detected in a post-processing phase and removed from all comments.